Skip to content

 Areas for improvement in the Service’s Food Standards delivery are identified as:

-• Continue with reviewing, updating and amalgamating of procedures and policies onto the Food Standards pages on the staff website.
+• Continue with reviewing, updating and amalgamating of procedures and policies onto the Food Standards pages on the internal SharePoint site.

 • Improve the quality of Food Standards interventions and the knowledge and experience of officers carrying out this work.